-Dr. Mohammd Abu Zahra joined Khalifa University (Masdar Institute) in 2011 as an Assistant Professor in Chemical Engineering and he became Associate Professor in 2014.
+Dr. Mohammad Abu Zahra joined Khalifa University (Masdar Institute) in 2011 as an Assistant Professor in Chemical Engineering and he became Associate Professor in 2014 and Full Professor in 2021.
 Prior to joining, he worked for the International Energy Agency Greenhouse Gas R&D Programme (IEAGHG) as a project manager in the capture and integrated system team.
 He was responsible of initiating and managing various projects and technical studies with a major focus on CO2 capture.

 Dr. Abu Zahra worked (2005-2009) for the Separation technology department in the Dutch research institute (TNO) in the Netherlands as a senior research engineer.
 His R&D activities were in the area of process development and gas treatment technologies, primarily in the development of the CO2 capture technologies using post- and pre-combustion capture.
 He was involved in the major Dutch and European CCS projects (e.g. CASTOR, CESAR, Dynamis, and CATO).